placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-10-16-freestyle-tinywhoop.md

 aux 3 13 4 1900 2100 0 0
 aux 4 26 5 1900 2100 0 0
 aux 5 28 1 900 1100 0 0
-aux 6 32 6 1850 2100 0 0
+aux 6 31 7 1900 2100 0 0
 aux 7 35 2 1925 2100 0 0
 ```

+- ZENCHANSI 棕熊 W007 400mw vtx.

+> not using
+{: .prompt-warning }

-- ZENCHANSI 棕熊 W007 400mw vtx. it uses smartaudio 2.1 protocol, so the power values will be in dBm.
+it uses smartaudio 2.1 protocol, so the power values will be in dBm.
 BF CLI has the command `vtx_info` to show the power levels that the VTX supports

 ```
 # vtx_info